Marcrockhat/imprintia/README.md

 Imprintia is a pipeline designed to discover imprinted genes from DNA-seq and RNA-seq data.
 It is flexible in choosing the imprinting threshold and is designed to be compatible for diploid species or species with different ploidy level.
 It requires parental DNA-seq data and offspring RNA-seq data for imprinting detection.

+## Dependencies

+This pipeline requires these packages in your Linux system path:
+	R 3.0 or above
+	Bedtools
+	Samtools
+	igvtools
+	python 3.0 or above
+	vcf-to-tab
+	HTSeq

 # Quick Guide